-We absolutely need skilled professional expertise, especially financial and strategic planning.
+We absolutely need skilled professional expertise, especially marketing, publicity, and strategic planning.
 We also need to address issues of equity and inclusion on an organizational level.
 Our current concert series artist line-up (of 8 performers, 3 are female, 3 are persons of color, 7 different countries are represented) is far more inclusive in every sense than is our membership.
 And our membership is more diverse than our current board.
-That said, we believe the most pressing needs are to address the gender imbalance of the current board (2 female, 8 male) and the age-range imbalance (4 members in their 60s, only 2 under 40).
-Our new school project is intended, in part, to address other aspects of the issues of inclusion and relevance.
+That said, we believe the most pressing needs are to address the gender imbalance of the current board (2 female, 10 male) and the age-range imbalance (6 members in their 60s, only 3 under 40).
+Our new school project is intended, in part, to address other aspects of the issues of inclusion and relevance

 - Meeting time and frequency: 4 meetings annually